Policies Pertaining to Graduate Admissions:

 All applicants seeking admission to the College are required to answer “Yes” or “No” to the following question (or similar question) that is included in the application for admission: ” Have you ever been convicted of a felony or misdemeanor?

 If the applicant answers “Yes” to this question, the applicant will be contacted, in most cases within one week, by the College and informed of the initiation of the review process for affirmative answers to this question.
 An affirmative answer to this question is not an automatic disqualifier to admission, but will initiate a review process and will be evaluated as part of the College’s admissions process.
 During the review process the applicant will provide additional information and details regarding his or her felony and/or misdemeanor history.
 The applicant will typically be required to provide an explanation of each felony and/or misdemeanor, with the option to include official documentation of the same, letters of recommendation, a release to obtain related documentation and information, and additional information the applicant would like considered by the College.
-The College’s Application Process Coordinator is responsible for compiling the information for the Conviction Review Committee (“CRC”) to review.
+The College’s Admissions Process Coordinators are responsible for compiling the information for the Conviction Review Committee (“CRC”) to review.